-(1) Consists of debt fair value gains (losses), net, which includes gains (losses) on CAS; debt foreign exchange gains (losses), net; and mortgage loans fair value gains (losses), net
+(1) Consists of debt fair value gains (losses), net; debt foreign exchange gains (losses), net; and mortgage loans fair value gains (losses), net.

-Risk Management Derivatives Fair Value Losses, Net
+Risk Management Derivatives Fair Value Gains (Losses), Net

 Risk management derivative instruments are an integral part of our interest rate risk management strategy.
 We supplement our issuance of debt securities with derivative instruments to further reduce interest rate risk.
-We recognized risk management derivative fair value losses in the first quarter of 2016 and 2015 primarily as a result of decreases in the fair value of our pay-fixed derivatives due to declines in longer-term swap rates during the periods.
+We recognized risk management derivative fair value gains in the third quarter of 2016 primarily as a result of increases in the fair value of our pay-fixed derivatives due to increases in longer-term swap rates during the period.
+We recognized risk management derivative fair value losses in the third quarter of 2015 and first nine months of 2015 and 2016 primarily as a result of decreases in the fair value of our pay-fixed derivatives due to declines in longer-term swap rates during the periods.